chrisshennan/hubsolv-book-retailer-example/README.md

 # Notes
-This project comes complete with its own environment to ensure consistency across different machines
+- This project comes complete with its own environment to ensure consistency across different machines
+- API Responses are build around the JSON API specification found at http://jsonapi.org
 # Setting up

 1. Checkout the project